 The stats: 120m high: the equivalent of 40 storeys.
 1,736 tonnes of solid steel held together by 22,000 bolts.

-A soothing pre-recorded voice guides you through your half-hour ride over the Docklands.
+A soothing recorded voice guides you through your half-hour ride over the Docklands.
 Over to the east, you're introduced to Chinatown ("wait, where?") the MCG ("I can’t see it!") and the Botanical Gardens ("behind all the buildings?").
-You can’t actually see many of these landmarks, but if industrial-chic is your thing (or if you’re an eight-year-old boy), you’ll clap your hands with glee as Thomas, Henry, Percy and all their friends chug their way into Southern Cross Station.
+You can’t actually see many of these landmarks, but if industrial-chic is your thing (or if you’re an eight-year-old boy), you’ll clap your hands with glee as the trains chug their way into Southern Cross Station.
 Once you’ve accepted that first-rate attractions come at a premium here, enjoying the city, silent and serene, from afar does put things into perspective.